-Watching people protest, one hypothesis is that underlying these actions for specific justifiable causes, is a sense of wishing to belong, of wishing not to be alone.
-Recent knowledge from patients and empirical research shows the importance of belonging to groups both to psychological and physical well-being.
-The problems of many students, minority group members, immigrants, terrorists, and many lonely people are linked to an insufficient sense of belonging.
+Watching people protest, one hypothesis is that underlying these actions for specific justifiable causes is a sense of wishing to belong, of wishing not to be alone.
+Recent knowledge from patients and empirical research shows the importance of belonging to groups to both psychological and physical well-being.
+The problems of many students, minority group members, immigrants, terrorists, and lonely people are linked to an insufficient sense of belonging.
 Whereas psychoanalytic theory has focused on the need for a secure attachment to a primary caretaker, it has failed to note the importance of a sense of belonging to the family group, a friendship group, a community, a religious group, a nation-state, etc.

 Freudian theory rejected the idea of a sense of "oneness" with humanity as being infantile.
 Recent developments regarding the similarities between meditational practices and psychoanalysis have questioned Freud’s idea.
 This book shows the importance of an interpersonal/relational psychoanalysis focusing on real relationships and not simply one that examines inner conflicts.
 It will be useful to psychologists, other mental health practitioners, social scientists, and anyone with normal struggles in life.